pkivolowitz/CSC_4730_FALL_2022/projects/p5/README.md

 ## Discussion

-The semaphore must be programmed to allow the number of hot potatos specified by the user on the command line to be active at any one time.
+The semaphore must be programmed to allow the number of hot potatoes specified by the user on the command line to be active at any one time.

 ### Semaphore Functions